 No gorgeous human-robot secret agenda not quite incest OTP happy ending for me.

 Not that I was expecting one.
 Considering how many people died in this movie vs. how many people lived, there was never much chance of them both living.
 The real problem is people shipping Elizabeth and David because they’re the only two still around after the movie is over.
 They had some interesting interactions as well, not just the dream bit at the beginning, but while she’s pregnant, and then when she comes to save him.
 It just doesn’t have the same fire, though.
+David has an interest in her, but it’s not the same kind of relationship that he has with Meredith.
+Maybe he cares about Elizabeth more, but not in the way I headcanon it – which is compliant with canon, btw.

 So, that’s it, I guess?
 I’m crazy.
 I know.
 I can just imagine some huge Alien or Prometheus fan reading this and like yelling at me in fury saying, “Wow, you totally missed the point.”
 I’m flipping them off.
 I ship what I want!
 I don’t care if I shouldn’t ship David with anyone, or if I really need to get over shipping because this movie isn’t about relationships or whatever.
 Yeah, I know it’s not a romcom.
 Leave me alone.
 What are you even doing reading my blog? /anticipation of being judged